Let’s look at Knapton’s timeline and see how we got here…

 quick link | Our Saxon Heritage

-Whilst we don’t yet know the precise date of when the first Saxon settlers decided to build their home here, we do know that people have lived here for at least 1000 years.
+Whilst we don’t yet know the precise date of when the Saxon settlers first decided to build their home here, we do know that people have lived here for at least 1000 years because Kanapatone is mentioned in William the Conqueror’s Domesday Book of 1086, where it had an annual value to the lord of Sixty Shillings(£3).

 Ancient history…